-- 19. Each of the following is true regarding considerations that a dental hygienist must make when making dietary recommendations except one.
-Which one is the exception? - a.
-The dietary reference intakes (DRI) can be used as an assessment guide for all patients. - b.
+- 19. Each, except one, is a valid consideration for a dental hygienist when making dietary recommendations.
+Which is the exception? - a.
+The dietary reference intakes (DRIs) can be used as an assessment guide for all patients. - b.
 An individual's exact requirement for a specific nutrient is not known. - c.
 The upper limits (ULs) can be used to warn patients of adverse effects of excessive intake of nutrients. - d.
-The DRIs are general guidelines and do not provide specific requirements. - e.
+The DRIs are general guidelines and do not provide specific requirements.

+e.
 Specific foods or groups of foods should be discussed rather than nutrients.